First Time Driver

 If testing in office, please arrive by 2:30pm to allow time for test completion.
 The 50 question knowledge exam is administered on the computer.
 Audio, written, and other testing options are available on request.
 If you require special accommodations, please contact our office for more information at 850-892-8121.

-The prepare for the Class E Knowledge Exam, the Florida Deparment of Highway and Safety offers a practice test: Practice Test
+The prepare for the Class E Knowledge Exam, the Florida Department of Highway and Safety offers a practice test: Practice Test

 Any applicant under the age of 18 can take the Class E Knowledge Exam online.
 There are approved third party administrators that provide this service.